Gentile Bellini’s Venetian propaganda piece

 The procession beneath the buildings that house the religious and political institutions of the Republic of Venice is a demographic cross-section of Venetian society.
 The doge is seen halfway on the right-hand side of the square and in recognisable costumes are present Venetian religious and political office bearers of varying ages and ranks as well as German, Greek and Turkish merchants.
 In the long and winding religious procession which carries the holy relic, Bellini has depicted the ordered nature of Venetian society – its diversity but also equality inside the square: the doge is one of a crowd which also comprises foreigners and women.

 With the physical and human elements of Venetian power dominating the top and bottom halves of the painting, Bellini presents a narrative whose details reveal connections between these various elements.
 St Mark’s Basilica is a Byzantinising structure that was built to house the appropriated bones of St Mark, Venice’s patron saint.
-The basilica is adorned with booty from Constantinople acquired during a holy Crusades; a narrative which is also linked to the relic of the True Cross.
+The basilica is adorned with booty from Constantinople acquired during the Crusades; a narrative which is also linked to the relic of the True Cross.
 And the procession of Venice’s religious and political elites is celebrating these events in a show of confidence in the city’s greatness and a sense of divine protection.
 And quite a spectacle it is!